livenpay/documentation/Liven-FAQ.md

 Return on Investment (ROI) is a performance metric that is used to evaluate the efficiency of an investment.

 ## Can I store LVN on a hardware wallet?
-Yes, many Ethereum compatible hard wallets are capable of storing ERC20/223 tokens like LVN.
+Yes, many Ethereum compatible hard wallets are capable of storing ERC20 tokens like LVN.

 ## What exchanges are you listed on?
 We are currently in negotiation with a number of major exchanges.
-Nothing can be confirmed until the completion of the initial token offering, however we're committed to enabling public access for our users to be able to trade and purchase LVN freely.
+Nothing can be confirmed until the completion of the token sale, however we're committed to enabling public access for our users to be able to trade and purchase LVN freely.
 You can keep updated with any announcements we make on our website livenpay.io or our Telegram channel: [https://t.me/livenpay](https://t.me/livenpay)

 ## What is the KYC procedure?
 All participants of the token sale will be subject to Know Your Client (KYC) and Anti-Money-Laundering (AML) checks by Liven.
 These checks will establish the identity and residency of all contributors, and will require contributors to submit identification documents.
-Contributors who fail the KYC checks will be forbidden from taking part in the ICO (any contributions already made will be refunded).
+Contributors who fail the KYC checks will be forbidden from taking part in the Token Sale (any contributions already made will be refunded).

 ## When should I pass the KYC procedure?
-You can pass the KYC procedure at any time before taking part in the ICO.
+You can pass the KYC procedure at any time before taking part in the Token Sale.

 ## I want to get in touch with someone from the team, how can I do that?
 If you have any enquiries you can email us at [info@liven.com.au](mailto:info@liven.com.au) or alternatively you can join the conversation on Telegram (https://t.me/livenpay)